-Look at the word and a photo.
+Look at the word and photo.
 What do these make you think of?
-Create a mind map of words based on your response.
+Create a map of words based on your response.
 For example, if the word is 'rest’ — it makes me think of taking a break, sleeping at night and not thinking.

 2. Use the mind map to brainstorm ideas

 Consider how each word in your map relates to your product.
 If it’s a messenger app, here's an example of what you may come up with: